-INTERNATIONAL SCHOOLING
+NATIONAL SCHOOLING

-One element of expat life becomes very relevant when families travel the globe.
-Education is high on the list of priorities and fortunately, first class education is available in Düsseldorf
+One element of expat life becomes highly relevant when families travel the globe.
+Education ranks high on the list of priorities.
+Fortunately, first class education is available in Düsseldorf.

 Germany has long been proud of its educational methods.
-Although the system has been adopted in many countries, early OECD Pisa studies revealed flaws.
+Although the system has been adopted in many countries, OECD Pisa studies have revealed flaws.
 Education comes under state jurisdiction as opposed to national legislation.
 North-Rhine Westphalia is responsible for local education and holds the middle ground at best.

-Ongoing changes are being implemented and some schools in Düsseldorf perform better.
-Classes lasting for a full day have more recently replaced shorter teaching hours.
-The education ministry and schools have recognised an increased demand for international compatibility.
+Changes continue to be implemented with some schools in Düsseldorf performing better than others.
+Classes lasting for a full day have more recently replaced traditionally shorter teaching hours.
+Furthermore, the education ministry and schools have recognised an increased demand for international compatibility.
 The national system thus offers some bilingual education, with English used as a second language for teaching.
-Availability is, however, still very limited.
+Availability is, however, still limited.

-Fortunately, a choice of four international educational institutions in and around Dusseldorf are available to discerning parents.
-Expats who wish to invest more in their children's future have chosen their new destination well.
+A choice of four international educational institutions in and around Dusseldorf is available to discerning parents.
+Expats who wish to invest more into their children's future have chosen their new destination well.